-It's been a very difficult year for teens . . . and parents and teachers too!
+It's a a very difficult time for teens . . . and parents and teachers too!
 Lots of teens are depressed and anxious and wondering if their lives will ever get back to normal.
-As psychologists, we know that you can overcome the problems that are bothering you now by learning specific psychological skills.
+As psychologists, we know that you can overcome the problems that are bothering you by learning specific psychological skills.
 These skills help you change your negative thinking, manage and understand your emotions, and learn new behaviors that will make you feel better about yourself and the people around you.
-Summer, particularly this summer, is a great time to start feeling good about life again.
+Now is a great time to start feeling good about life again.